 Note: The State Council Information Office incorrectly translates “网络强国战略” as “Internet Power Strategy” in its official English language translation

-Cyber Great Power (网络强国) is China’s national cyber strategy, designed to secure and control the cyber domain by asserting sovereignty over networks, data, and platforms while strengthening the state’s ability to defend and project power in cyberspace.
+Cyber Great Power (网络强国) is China’s national cyber strategy for securing, controlling, and strengthening the cyber domain.
+It seeks to assert sovereignty over networks, data, platforms, infrastructure, technology, and online content while strengthening the state’s ability to defend, govern, and project power in cyberspace.

-We should also understand the original zero-sum logic behind Cyber Great Power and its impact on the Party’s strategic end state for its “digital triad” of national strategies.
-This guide begins that process by laying out a brief history of the emergence of the Cyber Great Power concept in April 2013 through its publication as a national strategy in December 2017.
+This guide begins that process by tracing the emergence of the Cyber Great Power concept in April 2013, its elevation by Xi Jinping in February 2014, and its publication as a national strategy in December 2017.

 On June 4, 2013, the State Council Secretariat published a classified summary of an April 3, 2013 proposal on Cyber Great Power made by the brilliant Marxist theorist Zheng Bijian.
 Zheng and I sat in a graduate seminar together in the 1980s so I can say brilliant with some authority.
 Zheng argued to central authorities that China must build itself into a world class Cyber Great Power within 10 years.